-If you keep in mind that you are broadly subject to capital gains taxes when you trade margin, it is easier to understand your taxable events.
-To better understand how these rules could apply to margin trading, it makes sense to think about how to pay taxes if you are a trader separately from as if you are a lender.
+If you keep in mind that you are broadly subject to capital gains taxes when you trade margins, it is easier to understand your taxable events and how they would be reported.

 Margin trading results in capital gains and losses to be reported on Form 8949

 For margin traders on Binance, Kraken or another platform, the cryptocurrency gains or losses from the leveraged transactions should be reported on IRS Form 8949.

 In a simplified example, say User A buys 10 Binance Coins (BNB) using two times leverage.
 If the price of BNB increases, the capital gains are taxable when the position is exchanged for another cryptocurrency or for fiat currency.
 If User A trades the 20 BNB for bitcoin (BTC), the 20 BNB is taxed at the U.S. dollar value at the time of the transaction.